tatsuya/effective-java/chapter-8.md

 ## Item 47: Know and use the libraries

 Don’t reinvent the wheel.
 By using a standard library, you take advantage of the knowledge of the experts who wrote it and the experience of those who used it before you.

+## Item 48: Avoid float and double if exact answers are required

+Don’t use float or double for any calculations that require an exact answer.
+Use `BigDecimal` if you want the system to keep track of the decimal point and you don’t mind the inconvenience and cost of not using a primitive type.
+Using `BigDecimal` has the added advantage that it gives you full control over rounding, letting you select from eight rounding modes whenever an operation that entails rounding is performed.
+This comes in handy if you’re performing business calculations with legally mandated rounding behavior.
+If performance is of the essence, you don’t mind keeping track of the decimal point yourself, and the quantities aren’t too big, use `int` or `long`.
+If the quantities don’t exceed nine decimal digits, you can use `int`; if they don’t exceed eighteen digits, you can use `long`.
+If the quantities might exceed eighteen digits, you must use `BigDecimal`.